 When a home hits the market for the first time, often times the sellers are mis-informed of its value or they choose to ignore the pricing guidance from their listing agent.
 Either way, the only solution is to either wait for the market to catch up or to reduce the price within the range of its fair market value.
+This can be especially true when unscrupulous agents mislead homeowners who have high end homes and the agent wants to "land the listing" without regard for the best interests of the home sellers.

 As somebody looking to buy a home in Tallahassee, you should monitor price reductions every day (assuming you are ready to "pull the trigger" and buy a home today).
 Why?